DanyGames2014/UniTweaks/README.md

 * Dismount Key
 * FPS Limit slider
 * Armor Outlines in Player Inventory
+* The Done Button in Achievements will lead to ingame menu instead of unpausing

 ### Gameplay
 * No Food Wastage - Prevents you from eating when your health is already full